-TRUE: Once you've identified your child's allergy triggers, and the season or seasons they tend to strike, your doctor may prescribe a medication to minimize symptoms.
-Because allergens can cause an inflammatory response in your child that can last for weeks, it's best for your child to take medicine through the whole indicated season.
+Once you've identified your child's allergy triggers and the corresponding season(s), your doctor may prescribe a medicine to minimize symptoms.
+Allergens can cause an inflammatory response in your child that could last for weeks.
+So, it's best for your child to take medicine through the whole indicated season.

 Though scientists haven't yet found a cure for allergies, allergy shots can reduce reactions in severely allergic children.
 The Food and Drug Administration (FDA) has also approved tablets that dissolve under the tongue as an alternative to allergy shots for ragweed or grass pollens.
 Talk to your child's doctor for more information.

 The allergy specialists at Children's Health℠ can help diagnose and treat seasonal allergies.
 Learn more about our Allergy program and services.